Plokar/Chat_bot_RAG/README.md

 # WHOLE APP IS IN DOCKER!
 Firstly you need to download docker desktop for using this app

-# FUNCTIONALITIES
+# FEATURES
 1) Login system with sessions
-2) Genereting messages and saving them to db
+2) Generating messages and storing them in db
-3) Recreating chat history
+3) Restore chat history
-4) Remembering previouse topic
+4) Remembering the previous topic
-5) Extracting text from PDF and WEB pages
+5) Text extraction from PDF and WEB pages
-6) Saving extracted text to db for every user separatly
+6) Storing extracted text in db for each user separately
-7) Vectorize the extracted content and save it to the db (also Vectorizer is stored in vectorizer.pkl for future use)
+7) Vectorizing the extracted content and saving it to db (the vectorization is also saved to vectorizer.pkl file for future use)
-8) Vectorize the prompt and via cosine similarity find closest index of paragraphs
+8) Vectorizing the prompt and using cosine similarity to find the nearest paragraph index
-9) Find the paragraphs from returned index
+9) Find the paragraphs from the returned index

 # HOW TO USE